Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Discussion

-Our data allows to derive the 3D angular momentum of the galaxy, that for stars within $r_{3D} = 1\kpc$, form $\theta =18\pm6\degree$ with respect to the orbital plane of Sgr, meaning that Sgr is in an inclined prograde orbit.
-The slight inclination of the axis of rotation with respect to the orbital plane could aid on the explanation of the bifurcation of the stream \citep{Belokurov2006, Koposov2012}, as different parts of Sgr get stripped with slightly different angles as the dwarf moves along its orbit.
+Our data allow us to derive the 3D vector for the internal angular momentum of the galaxy.
+For stars within $r_{\rm 3D}$ = 1 kpc, this vector forms an angle $\theta =18\degree\pm6\degree$ with respect to the orbital angular momentum of Sgr, i.e. the normal vector to its orbital plane, meaning that Sgr is in an inclined prograde orbit around the MW.
+The slight inclination of the axis of rotation with respect to the orbital plane could aid in the explanation of the bifurcation of the stream \citep{Belokurov2006, Koposov2012}, as different parts of Sgr get stripped with slightly different angles as the dwarf moves along its orbit.
 This possibility was investigated by \citet{Penarrubia2010}, who found that a retrograde orbit, $\theta = -20\degree$, was the best inclination that reproduced the observed bifurcation in the south arm.
 The model was later shown to be unsuccessful in reproducing the internal kinematics of Sgr \citep{Penarrubia2011}.
-On the other hand, while our rotating model, prograde and initially inclined $10\degree$ with respect to its orbital plane, reproduces well Sgr's internal dynamics, it did not create two clearly distinct arms in the stream, but a single wider one.
-Higher initial inclinations were also tested, although they showed poorer match between the observed and simulated angular momentum vectors.
+On the other hand, while our rotating model, prograde and initially inclined $10\degree$ with respect to its orbital plane, well reproduces Sgr's internal dynamics, it did not create two clearly distinct arms in the stream but rather a single wider one.
+Higher initial inclinations were also tested, although they showed a poorer match between the observed and simulated angular momentum vectors.

-3D positions reveal still more differences between observations and retrograde models, such as the observed bar.
+The 3D positions reveal still more differences between observations and retrograde models, such as the observed bar.
 Dwarfs in prograde orbits tend to form tidally induced bars after pericenter passages.
-This is not the case for retrograde systems whose stellar content remains discy along the entire orbit \citep{Lokas2015}.
+This is not the case for retrograde systems, whose stellar content remains disky along the entire orbit \citep{Lokas2015}.

-\subsection{Survivability of the core}
+\subsection{Survivability of the Core}